Good-Energy-Stories/good-energy/README.md

 Add the `.env.local` file to the root directory of this repo.
 Please contact an admin for the environment variables.

-Then run
+To run the site locally, run:

 ```
 npm run dev
 ```

-To run sanity locally go into the `studio/` folder.
+To locally run the CMS, Sanity, go into the `studio/` folder.
 From the project root, run `cd studio` in a terminal.

 Then, run: